Skip to contents

 intensity

-Proportion of diseased (latent + infectious + removed) sites per total sites not including removed sites on day "x"
+Proportion of diseased sites (latent + infectious) per total living sites (excludes removed and senesced) on day "x"

 AUDPC